grufwub/DNS-Blocklist-Compiler/README.md

 # Mobile DNS Blocklist Compiler
 Compiles a list of DNS hostnames from multiple sources and strips unnecessary data.
+Can also ping to check for dead hosts!

 # Current sources: